ElementsProject/lightning/doc/lightning-cli.1.md

 ---------

 Arguments may be provided positionally or using *key*=*value* after the command name, based on either **-o** or **-k** option.
+When using **-k** consider prefixing all arguments of the command with their respective keyword, this is to avoid having lightningd intrepret the position of an arguement.

 Arguments may be integer numbers (composed entirely of digits), floating-point numbers (has a radix point but otherwise composed of digits), *true*, *false*, or *null*.
 Other arguments are treated as strings.

 Some commands have optional arguments.
-You may use *null* to skip optional arguments to provide later arguments.
+You may use *null* to skip optional arguments to provide later arguments, although this is not encouraged.

 EXAMPLES
 --------

-Example 1.
-List commands
+1. List commands

 lightning-cli help

+2. Fund a 10k sat channel using uncomfirmed outputs

+lightning-cli --keywords fundchannel id=028f...ae7d amount=10000sat minconf=0

 BUGS
 ----